interledger/rfcs/0004-ledger-plugin-interface/0004-ledger-plugin-interface.md

 A decimal amount, represented as a string.
 MUST be positive.
 The supported precision is defined by each ledger plugin and can be queried by the host via [`getInfo`](#getinfo).
 The ledger plugin MUST throw an `InsufficientPrecisionError` if the given amount exceeds the supported level of precision.

 #### data
-<code>**data**:Buffer</code>
+<code>**data**:Object</code>

-A buffer containing the data to be sent.
-Ledger plugins SHOULD treat this data as opaque, however it will usually start with an [ILP header](../0003-interledger-protocol/) followed by a transport layer header, a [quote request](../0008-interledger-quoting-protocol/) or a custom user-provided data packet.
+An arbitrary plain JavaScript object containing the data to be sent.
+The object MUST be serializable to JSON.
+Ledger plugins SHOULD treat this data as opaque.
+Typically, it will contain an [ILP header](../0003-interledger-protocol/).

 If the `data` is too large, the ledger plugin MUST throw a `MaximumDataSizeExceededError`.
 If the `data` is too large only because the `amount` is insufficient, the ledger plugin MUST throw an `InsufficientAmountError`.

 #### noteToSelf
-<code>**noteToSelf**:Buffer</code>
+<code>**noteToSelf**:Object</code>

-An optional bytestring containing details the host needs to persist with the transfer in order to be able to react to transfer events like condition fulfillment later.
+An arbitrary plain JavaScript object containing details the host needs to persist with the transfer in order to be able to react to transfer events like condition fulfillment later.

 Ledger plugins MAY attach the `noteToSelf` to the transfer and let the ledger store it.
 Otherwise it MAY use the [`store`](#store) in order to persist this field.
 Regardless of the implementation, the ledger plugin MUST ensure that all instances of the transfer carry the same `noteToSelf`, even across different machines.